Biennial Review

 Purdue’s Treatment Program for Students

-The Counseling Center employs staff with expertise in the area of substance use treatment.
+The Counseling Center employs several staff with expertise and/or training in the area of substance use treatment.

-The Counseling Center collaborates with Athletics in identifying requirements to establish Division II Status, which included a NCAA-compliant substance abuse policy for Purdue University Northwest.
-During the 2016 to 2018 years, there were a total of 4 student-athletes who attended the Brief Alcohol Screening & Intervention of College Students (BASICS).
+The Counseling Center collaborates with Athletics by supporting requirements to establish Division II Status, which included a NCAA-compliant substance abuse policy for Purdue University Northwest.

 Summary